mchen6/countinghouse/README.md

 ```
 http://server_host_name:3049/device-control/<deviceID>/schema
 ```
-* CDIF would internally resolve the schema definitions associated with this pointer, as either defined by CDIF or its submodules, and do data validations upon action calls or event notifications.
+* CDIF would internally dereference the schema definitions associated with this pointer, as either defined by CDIF or its submodules, and do data validations upon action calls or event notifications.

 CDIF and its [cdif-onvif-manager](https://github.com/out4b/cdif-onvif-manager) implementation contains an example of providing schema definitions, and do data validations to complex-typed arguments to ONVIF camera's PTZ action calls.
 For example, ONVIF PTZ ```absoluteMove``` action call through CDIF's API interface defines its argument with ```object``` type, and value of its ```schema``` keyword would be ```/onvif/ptz/AbsoluteMoveArg```, which is a JSON pointer refering to the sub-schema definitions inside ONVIF device's root schema document.
 In this case, the fully resolved sub-schema (with no ```$ref``` keyword inside) can be retrieved from this URL:
 ```
 http://server_host_name:3049/device-control/<deviceID>/schema/onvif/ptz/AbsoluteMoveArg
 ```

-Upon a ```absoluteMove``` action call, CDIF would internally resolve the sub-schema associated with this pointer, and validate the input data based on it.
+Upon a ```absoluteMove``` action call, CDIF would internally dereference the sub-schema associated with this pointer, and validate the input data and output result based on those sub-schema definitions.

+Unlike many of other API modelling language such as WSDL, CDIF separates API argument's schema definitions from the device model document.
+This design may have following benefits:
+* Saving network bandwidth when client is trying to retrieve the API information
+* Device model document may keep intact when existing APIs requires a update
+* Having Common device model even their arguments definition are different

 Eventing
 --------